lue-bird/sloope/README.md

 and open the shown http link.

 ## TODO
-- make font size in title screen relative to window dimensions
 - music (50%)
 - bundle and upload final build to itch page AND add to jam!